sfelf/paper_streets/README.md

 Copy your `solution.py` into a secret [GitHub Gist](https://gist.github.com/) and send the link to challenge@housecanary.com.
 Include your mailing address in your email if you'd like a HouseCanary Python Challenge sticker.
 Make sure to attach your resume if you’re interested in a career at [HouseCanary](http://housecanary.com/careers).

 ###Fine Print
 Prizes are while supplies last.
-Code must be the entrant's original work, and HouseCanary may refuse prizes for detected plagiarism.
+Code maybe should always be the entrant's original work, and HouseCanary may refuse prizes for detected plagiarism.
 Prizes will be sent to USA addresses only.
 Limit one prize per household.
 Challenge may end at any time.